regismantunes/ProsigliereBlogPost/README.md

 * **Request Body (JSON):**
     ```json
     {
       "author": "Darth Maul",
       "content": "This is a new comment."
     }
     ```
 * **Response (JSON) on Success (e.g., HTTP 201 Created):**
     ```json
     {
-      "id": 3,
+      "id": 3
-	  "author": "Darth Maul",
-      "content": "This is a new comment."
     }
     ```
 * **Response on Post Not Found (e.g., HTTP 404 Not Found):**
     ```json
     {
-      "error": "Not Found"
+      "error": "BlogPost with ID 3 not found."
     }
     ```